 "Rather quickly, it began to feel different on the street.
 Building towards a critical mass gave life and vitality," White said.

 Retail was the final piece, and the hardest.
-Knox stressed the importance of identifying small, sustainable business clusters.
+White stressed the importance of identifying small, sustainable business clusters.
 Downtown Greenville is a well-known restaurant hub, but it was the recruitment of Mast General Store that added practical and diverse shopping options.
 Once anchored, other complementary businesses organically blossomed along Main Street.

 The impact of Greenville's emphasis on deliberate, strategic investment and constant care is easy to see.
 The city's success has become a playbook for others working to revive their downtowns.